+The Health Information and Quality Authority (HIQA) has a statutory remit to
-The Health Information and Quality Authority (the Authority) has a statutory remit to evaluate the clinical and cost-effectiveness of health technologies, providing advice to the Minister for Health and to the Health Service Executive (HSE).
-It is also recognised that the findings of a HTA may have implications for other key stakeholders in the Irish healthcare system, including patient groups, the general public, clinicians, other healthcare providers, academic groups and the manufacturing industry.
-To ensure consistency in the HTAs undertaken by the Authority and others, the Authority continues to develop guidelines on the conduct of HTA in Ireland.

-The HTA guidelines provide an overview of the principles and methods used in assessing health technologies.
-They are intended as a guide for all those who are involved in the conduct or use of HTA in Ireland, promoting the production of assessments that are timely, reliable, consistent and relevant to the needs of decision makers and key stakeholders in Ireland.

-These guidelines are intended to inform technology assessments conducted by, or on behalf of the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and the Health Service Executive (HSE), to include health technology suppliers preparing applications for reimbursement.
-The guidelines are intended to be applicable to all healthcare technologies, including pharmaceuticals, procedures, medical devices, broader public health interventions and service delivery models.

-This document, Guidelines for the Budget Impact Analysis of Health Technologies in Ireland, is part of the series of guidelines that also includes the Guidelines for Economic Evaluation of Health Technologies in Ireland (2014) and the Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland (2011).
-This document is limited to methodological guidance on the conduct of economic assessments.
-The guidelines will be reviewed and revised as necessary.
-For ease of use, guideline statements that summarise key points are included prior to each section in italics.

-The guidelines have been developed in consultation with the Scientific Advisory Group of the Authority.
-Providing broad representation from key stakeholders in healthcare in Ireland, this group includes methodological experts from the field of HTA.
-The Authority would like to thank the members of the Scientific Advisory Group and its Chairperson, Dr Michael Barry from the National Centre for Pharmacoeconomics, and all who have contributed to the production of these Guidelines.

-Dr Máirín Ryan

-Director of Health Technology Assessment Health Information and Quality Authority
+- 4 evaluate the clinical and cost-effectiveness of health technologies, providing - 5 advice to the Minister for Health and to the Health Service Executive (HSE).
+It - 6 is recognised that the findings of a HTA may have implications for other key - 7 stakeholders in the Irish healthcare system, such as patient groups, the - 8 general public, clinicians, other healthcare providers, academic groups, and - 9 the manufacturing industry. - 10 The HTA guidelines provide an overview of the principles and methods used - in assessing health technologies.
+They are intended as a guide for all those - 12 who are involved in the conduct or use of HTA in Ireland, promoting the - 13 production of assessments that are timely, reliable, consistent and relevant to - the needs of decision makers and key stakeholders in Ireland. - 15 These guidelines are intended to inform economic evaluations conducted by, - 16 or on behalf of the Health Information and Quality Authority, the National - 17 Centre for Pharmacoeconomics, the Department of Health and the Health - 18 Service Executive (HSE), to include health technology suppliers preparing - 19 applications for reimbursement.
+The guidelines are intended to be applicable - 20 to all healthcare technologies, including pharmaceuticals, procedures, medical - 21 devices, broader public health interventions and service delivery models. - 22 This document, Guidelines for the Budget Impact Analysis of Health - Technologies in Ireland, is part of the series of guidelines.
+This document is - limited to methodological guidance on the conduct of economic assessments. - 25 The guidelines will be reviewed and revised as necessary.
+For ease of use, - 26 guideline statements that summarise key points are included prior to each - 27 section in italics. - The draft guidelines have been developed in consultation with the Scientific - Advisory Group of the Authority.
+Providing broad representation from key - 30 stakeholders in healthcare in Ireland, this group includes methodological - experts from the field of HTA.
+The Authority would like to thank the members - of the Scientific Advisory Group and its Chairperson, Dr Michael Barry from - the National Centre for Pharmacoeconomics, and all who have contributed to the production of these Guidelines. - 35 Dr Máirín Ryan - 36 - 37 Director of Health Technology Assessment - 38 Health Information and Quality Authority - 39

-Process and Acknowledgements
+1 Process and Acknowledgements